 Azure Stack HCI solution overview

-From a hardware standpoint, each Azure Stack HCI cluster consists of between 2 and 16 physical, validated servers running a specialized operating system purposely defined for hyperconverged infrastructure.
+Each Azure Stack HCI cluster consists of between 2 and 16 physical, validated servers.
 The clustered servers share common configuration and resources by leveraging the Windows Server Failover Clustering feature.

 - Windows Admin Center

 - Hyper-V-based compute resources

 - SDN-based virtualized networking using Network Controller (optional)